vtexdocs/dev-portal-content/docs/guides/Getting-Started/subscriptions.md

 >ℹ️ The feature pickup points for subscription orders is in beta and available only for stores using the **Checkout V6**.

-A [pickup point](https://help.vtex.com/en/tutorial/pickup-points--2fljn6wLjn8M4lJHA6HP3R) is a physical location where shoppers can pick up their orders instead of having them delivered to their addresses, and merchants can [configure pickup points for subscription orders](https://help.vtex.com/tutorial/pickup-points-for-subscription-orders-beta--csIqB6iBh4QNIFdEj0nVv).
+A [pickup point](https://help.vtex.com/en/tutorial/pickup-points--2fljn6wLjn8M4lJHA6HP3R) is a physical location where customers can pick up their orders instead of having them delivered to their addresses, and merchants can [configure pickup points for subscription orders](https://help.vtex.com/tutorial/pickup-points-for-subscription-orders-beta--csIqB6iBh4QNIFdEj0nVv).
 The requirements are the following:

 * Have the [Subscriptions module](https://help.vtex.com/en/tutorial/how-to-configure-subscriptions-in-your-store--1FA9dfE7vJqxBna9Nft5Sj) installed.
 * Have pickup points configured.
-* Associate to pickup points for subscription orders only carriers that do not have a [delivery windows](https://help.vtex.com/pt/tutorial/scheduled-delivery--22g3HAVCGLFiU7xugShOBi) configured.
+* Associate to pickup points for subscriptions orders only carriers that do not have a [delivery windows](https://help.vtex.com/pt/tutorial/scheduled-delivery--22g3HAVCGLFiU7xugShOBi) configured.
-* Have items in stock at the subscription cycle date.
+* Have items count in inventory at the subscription cycle date.

 ## Controlling reports